kang-chen/kang-chen.github.io/_posts/2015-07-30-communicating-between-components-pt2.md

 {% endhighlight %}

-The InnerComponent takes a prop, which is a callback from the OuterComponent.
+The child component takes a prop, which is a callback from the parent component.

 **The outer component**